Branding as UX: Parsable

 Unfortunately it didn’t work out that way.
 Covid hit just before the start of the funding round.
 No one was going to meet in person so the material upgrades weren’t required.
 Parsable management also changed significantly, there are no plans to use the logo, and it was never copyrighted.

-So I’m claiming it for myself.
+So I’m claiming the logo for myself.
 It’s a great representation of my design process.